On the interactions between mean flows and inertial gravity waves in the WKB approximation: Conclusion

 \section{Conclusion}

-In this paper we have demonstrated that a closed system of equations for the interaction of a mean flow with the slowly varying envelope of a field of internal gravity waves can be derived by incorporating a Wentzel–Kramers–Brillouin (WKB) approximation into the Generalised Lagrangian Mean approach in Hamilton's principle.
-Building on the work of Gjaja and Holm \cite{GH1996}, we have shown that this approach represents the total flow map as the composition of a mean and fluctuating map, and is asymptotically sound.
-The representation of the total flow as the composition of mean and fluctuating components has similarities with the approach used \cite{CGH2017} to demonstrate that solutions to stochastic equations of motion emerge by applying homogenisation theory to a slow-fast composition of a fluid flow map.
-The explicit relationship between homogenisation and method of averaging in the WMFI system is left as future work.
-We have furthermore demonstrated that stochasticity in the fluid permeates through both the wave and mean flow dynamics, and that such terms can be included through the variational structure.
+In this paper we have derived a closed system of equations for the interaction of a GLM flow with the slowly varying envelope of a WKB field of internal gravity waves (IGW) by incorporating the two approximate descriptions into Hamilton's principle.
+Building on the work of Gjaja and Holm \cite{GH1996}, we have shown that this approach {boosts the canonical equations for the WKB IGW into the reference frame of the Lagrangian mean transport velocity, $\bu^L$, satisfying the Euler-Boussinesq equations on the left-hand side of equation \eqref{wmf-KelThm1}.
+Thus, GLM expresses WMFI as WKB wave motion boosted into the reference frame of the Euler-Boussinesq equations satisfied by the Lagrangian mean transport velocity, $\bu^L$, and its corresponding pressure, $p_0$, and density, $\rho$.
+The dependence of the wave Lagrangian $\alpha^2 \bar{L}_W$ on the fluid variables ${D}$ and $\rho$ implies from its variation in $p_0$ that incompressibility of the Lagrangian mean transport velocity $\bu^L$ does continue to hold for the order $O(\alpha^2)$ asymptotic expansion treated here. }

+We have further demonstrated {how} stochasticity in the fluid {can} permeate through both the wave and mean flow dynamics, and that such terms can be included through the variational structure. {Moreover, this paper has identified the nested semidirect-product Lie-Poisson structure possessed by the Hamiltonian formulation of the GLM WMFI equations.
+The continued preservation of the fundamental Lie algebraic structure for the Hamiltonian formulation of the stochastic GLM WMFI system implies that its data calibration and uncertainty quantification can still be treated systematically using the stochastic advection by Lie transport (SALT) approach \cite{H2015}.
+Future work will focus next on deriving a 2D vertical slice model for these 3D GLM WMFI equations and developing data calibration methods for the 2D vertical slice model, in order to investigate the inclusion of mean internal gravity wave effects on the responses of the stochastic Eady problem.}